healerrrrrrr/Final-Project/README.md

 # Final Project
- the web app of fianl project
+ The web app of fianl project

- completed by Yuxin Ou and Qiunina Li
+Completed by Yuxin Ou and Qiunina Li

 Two questions about our analysis on Chocolate Bar:
  - analyze the relationship between counts of ingredients and cocoa percent